selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 ===
 ABOVE IS DONE
 ===
+new version of curry that works with custom function so it works with R.piped
+===
 partitionAsync
  is removed -

 also mapToObjectAsync

 show how all these are not needed if used with pipedasync

+move glue to string-fn